 I am enrolled in 12 credits.
 Why am I not receiving aid for 12 credits?

 If some of your 12 credits are not required for your degree program, they are not degree applicable cedits (DAC).
 Financial aid eligibility for any given semester is based upon enrollment.
 Enrollment for financial aid purposes includes any credits required/defined by your degree program.
 Students cannot receive financial aid for coursework that is not required by their degree program.

 What if I want to change my degree program?

 Financial assistance is available for up to 150% of the published program of study.
 A student becomes ineligible for Federal assistance when it becomes mathematically impossible for him/her to complete his/her program within 150% of the published length of the program.
-Therefore you must consider timing when considering changes in major.
+Therefore, you must consider timing when considering changes in major.
 The change must occur such that you are still able to complete the program within the 150% allowance or you immediately lose your federal eligibility (you do not get to use remaining eligibility).
 In this situation, an appeal process is available.

 I want to change my major/change my degree program .
 How does this impact my financial aid?